 Then change the line to bind to the IP address of the server and save the changes:

-After restart NetData service to apply the changes:
+After restarting the NetData service to apply the changes:

 Congratulations!
 You have successfully installed Netdata.
 Thanks for using this tutorial for installing Netdata Monitoring on your Ubuntu 18.04 LTS Bionic Beaver.
 For additional help or useful information, we recommend you to check the official Netdata website.